JSBmanD/docs/pages/integrations/mparticle-import.md

     1. Enter your Branch Key.
 This can be found in the [Account Settings > App](https://dashboard.branch.io/account-settings/app){:target="\_blank"} section of the Branch dashboard.
     1. Enter your Branch Secret.
 This can be found in the [Account Settings > App](https://dashboard.branch.io/account-settings/app){:target="\_blank"} section of the Branch dashboard.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Avoid duplicate data"
+  "title": "Avoid duplicate data",
-    To avoid duplicate data, you should either [track conversion events directly with Branch](/apps/v2event) or track events with mParticle and then enable import to Branch, not both.
-Branch will warn you if you try to import events to Branch that you are already tracking.
+  "body": "To avoid duplicate data, you should either [track conversion events directly with Branch](/apps/v2event) or track events with mParticle and then enable import to Branch, not both.
+Branch will warn you if you try to import events to Branch that you are already tracking."
+}
+[/block]

 ### Supported events